AI-Pree/Smart-contracts/README.md

 # Smart-contracts and Dapps

-Collections of smarts contracts for the Dapps in the EVM, and other blockchain protocals
+Collections of smarts contracts for the Dapps using ethereum blockchain protocal